cmt-dtu-energy/MagTense/README.md

 The micromagnetism model utilizes the magnetostatic framework for calculating the demagnetization tensor.

+MagTense is directly useable in Matlab by downloading the already compiled MEX-files in matlab\MEX.
+The files are directly useable with no compilation required, although Matlab 2018a or greater is required.
+Examples of how to calculate magnetostatic and micromagnetic problems using the Matlab interface can be found in matlab\examples.

 MagTense supports both Intel MKL, CUDA and CVODE.

-Examples of how to calculate magnetostatic and micromagnetic problems can be found in matlab\examples .

 The webpage of the code is available at https://www.magtense.org The TechManual on the code is available at https://cmt-dtu-energy.github.io/MagTense/index.html